ietf-teep/architecture/draft-ietf-teep-architecture.md

 the Untrusted Application to one or more TAMs.
 The selection of which TAM to communicate with is dependent on information from the Untrusted Application and is directly related to the TA.

-When an SP offers a service that requires a TA, the SP associates that service with a specific TA.
-The TA itself is digitally signed, protecting its integrity, but the signature also links the TA back to the signer.
-The signer is usually the SP, but in some cases may be another party that the SP trusts.
-The SP selects one or more TAMs through which to offer their service, and communicates the information of the service and the specific Untrusted Applications and TAs to the TAM.
+When a TA developer authors a TA, the TA itself is digitally signed, protecting its integrity, but the signature also links the TA back to the signer.
+The signer is usually the TA developer, but in some cases may be another party that the TA developer trusts.
+The TA developer selects one or more TAMs through which to offer their TA(s), and communicates the TA(s) to the TAM.

-The SP chooses TAMs based upon the markets into which the TAM can provide access.
+The TA developer chooses TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of mobile devices, or mobile device operating systems, or specific geographical regions or network carriers.
-An SP may be motivated to utilize multiple TAMs for its service in order to maximize market penetration and availability on multiple types of devices.
-This likely means that the same service will be available through multiple TAMs.
+A TA developer may be motivated to utilize multiple TAMs for its service in order to maximize market penetration and availability on multiple types of devices.
+This likely means that the same TA will be available through multiple TAMs.

-When the SP publishes the Untrusted Application to an app store or other app repository, the SP binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
-In some situations, an SP may use only a single TAM - this is likely the case for enterprise applications or SPs serving a closed community.
-For broad public apps, there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this SP's Untrusted Application and TA.
-Multiple TAMs allow the SP to provide their service and this Untrusted Application (and TA) to multiple different devices.
+When the TA developer publishes the Untrusted Application to an app store or other app repository, the TA developer binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
+In some situations, a TA developer may use only a single TAM - this is likely the case for enterprise applications or TA developers serving a closed community.
+For broad public apps, there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this TA developer's Untrusted Application and TA.
+Multiple TAMs allow the TA developer to provide their TA to multiple different devices.

 When a TEEP Broker receives a request from an Untrusted Application to install a TA, a list of TAM URIs may be provided for that TA, and the request is passed to the TEEP Agent.